retric/buckets/README.md

     $ bower install

-Run gulp to handle browserify and build tasks
+Run gulp to start builds and flask

     $ gulp

-Run Flask server to launch the app

-    $ cd app
-    $ python buckets.py

 Notes
 -----
 Boilerplate adapted from